jupyterlab-contrib/jupyterlab-quickopen/README.md

 ### Patterns to Exclude

-You can control which files to exclude from the quick open list using Notebook server settings, JupyterLab settings, or both.
+You can control which files to exclude from the quick open list using the Jupyter Server settings, JupyterLab settings, or both.

 On the server side, use the `ContentsManager.allow_hidden` and/or `ContentsManager.hide_globs`